OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 ![New runbook run settings](runbook-run-settings.png "width=500")

-We've added new runbook run settings to enable even more advanced control of runbook execution:
+We’ve added new runbook run settings to enable even more advanced control of runbook execution:

 * Environment scoping: You can choose which environments a runbook can be run in.
 * Guided failure per runbook: You can customize your guided failure settings per runbook.
 This means you can choose whether to use guided failure mode or not, use the default setting from the target environment, or to always use guided failure mode.